theonlyanish/Mr.Robot/README.md

 # Robot Control Simulator

-A sophisticated web-based robot simulation game that demonstrates concepts of robot movement, control, and navigation in a 2D grid environment.
+A simple web-based robot simulation game that demonstrates concepts of robot movement, control, and navigation in a 2D grid environment.
 This interactive application showcases advanced frontend development skills using Next.js and React.

 ## Project Overview